hashicorp/terraform-provider-azuread/docs/guides/microsoft-graph.md

 The following attributes/properties have been deprecated in the AzureAD provider, and will be removed in version 2.0.

+~> You will need to update your Terraform configuration in the latest v1.x release to use the new fields, prior to upgrading to 2.0.

 ### Data source: `azuread_application`

-The deprecated `name` field has been replaced by the `display_name` field and will be removed.
+The deprecated field `name` has been replaced by the `display_name` field and will be removed.

-The deprecated `is_enabled` field in the `app_roles` block has been replaced by the `enabled` field and will be removed.
+The deprecated field `is_enabled` in the `app_roles` block has been replaced by the `enabled` field and will be removed.

-The deprecated `available_to_other_tenants` field has been replaced by the `sign_in_audience` field and will be removed.
+The deprecated field `available_to_other_tenants` has been replaced by the `sign_in_audience` field and will be removed.

-The deprecated `homepage` field has been replaced by the `homepage_url` field in the `web` block and will be removed.
+The deprecated field `homepage` has been replaced by the `homepage_url` field in the `web` block and will be removed.

-The deprecated `logout_url` field has been replaced by the `logout_url` field in the `web` block and will be removed.
+The deprecated field `logout_url` has been replaced by the `logout_url` field in the `web` block and will be removed.

-The deprecated `oauth2_allow_implicit_flow` field has been replaced by the `access_token_issuance_enabled` field in the `implicit_grant` block and will be removed.
+The deprecated field `oauth2_allow_implicit_flow` has been replaced by the `access_token_issuance_enabled` field in the `implicit_grant` block and will be removed.

 The deprecated `oauth2_permissions` block has been replaced by the `oauth2_permission_scopes` block within the `api` block and will be removed.

-The deprecated `reply_urls` field has been replaced by the `redirect_uris` field in the `web` block and will be removed.
+The deprecated field `reply_urls` has been replaced by the `redirect_uris` field in the `web` block and will be removed.

 The legacy `type` field is deprecated and will be removed.

 ### Data source: `azuread_group`

-The deprecated `name` field has been replaced by the `display_name` field and will be removed.
+The deprecated field `name` has been replaced by the `display_name` field and will be removed.

 ### Data source: `azuread_groups`

-The deprecated `names` field has been replaced by the `display_names` field and will be removed.
+The deprecated field `names` has been replaced by the `display_names` field and will be removed.

 ### Data source: `azuread_user`

-The deprecated `immutable_id` field has been replaced by the `onpremises_immutable_id` field and will be removed.
+The deprecated field `immutable_id` has been replaced by the `onpremises_immutable_id` field and will be removed.

-The deprecated `physical_delivery_office_name` field has been replaced by the `office_location` field and will be removed.
+The deprecated field `physical_delivery_office_name` has been replaced by the `office_location` field and will be removed.

-The deprecated `mobile` field has been replaced by the `mobile_phone` field and will be removed.
+The deprecated field `mobile` has been replaced by the `mobile_phone` field and will be removed.

 ### Data source: `azuread_users`

-The deprecated `immutable_id` field in the `users` block has been replaced by the `onpremises_immutable_id` field and will be removed.
+The deprecated field `immutable_id` in the `users` block has been replaced by the `onpremises_immutable_id` field and will be removed.

 ### Resource: `azuread_application`

-The deprecated `name` field has been replaced by the `display_name` field and will be removed.
+The deprecated field `name` has been replaced by the `display_name` field and will be removed.

-The deprecated `is_enabled` field in the `app_roles` block has been replaced by the `enabled` field and will be removed.
+The deprecated field `is_enabled` in the `app_roles` block has been replaced by the `enabled` field and will be removed.

-The deprecated `available_to_other_tenants` field has been replaced by the `sign_in_audience` field and will be removed.
+The deprecated field `available_to_other_tenants` has been replaced by the `sign_in_audience` field and will be removed.

-The deprecated `homepage` field has been replaced by the `homepage_url` field in the `web` block and will be removed.
+The deprecated field `homepage` has been replaced by the `homepage_url` field in the `web` block and will be removed.

-The deprecated `logout_url` field has been replaced by the `logout_url` field in the `web` block and will be removed.
+The deprecated field `logout_url` has been replaced by the `logout_url` field in the `web` block and will be removed.

-The deprecated `oauth2_allow_implicit_flow` field has been replaced by the `access_token_issuance_enabled` field in the `implicit_grant` block and will be removed.
+The deprecated field `oauth2_allow_implicit_flow` has been replaced by the `access_token_issuance_enabled` field in the `implicit_grant` block and will be removed.

+The deprecated field `is_enabled` in the `app_role` block has been replaced by the `enabled` field and will be removed.

 The deprecated `oauth2_permissions` block has been replaced by the `oauth2_permission_scopes` block within the `api` block and will be removed.

+-> In the new `oauth2_permission_scope` block, the `is_enabled` field has been renamed to `enabled` and the `id` field is now **required**.
+See the [New required UUID fields](#new-required-uuid-fields) section below for more information.

-The deprecated `public_client` field has been replaced by the `fallback_public_client_enabled` field and will be removed.
+The deprecated field `public_client` has been replaced by the `fallback_public_client_enabled` field and will be removed.

-The deprecated `reply_urls` field has been replaced by the `redirect_uris` field in the `web` block and will be removed.
+The deprecated field `reply_urls` has been replaced by the `redirect_uris` field in the `web` block and will be removed.

 The legacy `type` field is deprecated and will be removed.

 ### Resource: `azuread_application_app_role`

-The deprecated `is_enabled` field has been replaced by the `enabled` field and will be removed.
+The deprecated field `is_enabled` has been replaced by the `enabled` field and will be removed.

 ### Resource: `azuread_application_oauth2_permission`

 This resource will be renamed to `azuread_application_oauth2_permission_scope`.

-The deprecated `is_enabled` field has been replaced by the `enabled` field and will be removed.
+The deprecated field `is_enabled` has been replaced by the `enabled` field and will be removed.

 ### Resource: `azuread_application_password`

-The deprecated `description` field has been replaced by the `display_name` field and will be removed.
+The deprecated field `description` has been replaced by the `display_name` field and will be removed.

-The deprecated `value` field will become read-only as Azure Active Directory no longer accepts user-supplied passwords.
+The deprecated field `value` will become read-only as Azure Active Directory no longer accepts user-supplied passwords.
 Passwords will instead be auto-generated by Azure and will be exported as attributes by the resource.

 ### Resource: `azuread_group`

-The deprecated `name` field has been replaced by the `display_name` field and will be removed.
+The deprecated field `name` has been replaced by the `display_name` field and will be removed.

 ### Resource: `azuread_service_principal_password`

-The deprecated `description` field has been replaced by the `display_name` field and will be removed.
+The deprecated field `description` has been replaced by the `display_name` field and will be removed.

-The deprecated `value` field will become read-only as Azure Active Directory no longer accepts user-supplied passwords.
+The deprecated field `value` will become read-only as Azure Active Directory no longer accepts user-supplied passwords.
 Passwords will instead be auto-generated by Azure and will be exported as attributes by the resource.

 ### Resource: `azuread_user`

-The deprecated `immutable_id` field has been replaced by the `onpremises_immutable_id` field and will be removed.
+The deprecated field `immutable_id` has been replaced by the `onpremises_immutable_id` field and will be removed.

-The deprecated `physical_delivery_office_name` field has been replaced by the `office_location` field and will be removed.
+The deprecated field `physical_delivery_office_name` has been replaced by the `office_location` field and will be removed.

-The deprecated `mobile` field has been replaced by the `mobile_phone` field and will be removed.
+The deprecated field `mobile` has been replaced by the `mobile_phone` field and will be removed.

 ## New required UUID fields